Pappy Boyington: Military career

 Boyington began his military training in college as a member of Army ROTC and became a cadet captain.
 He was commissioned a second lieutenant in the U.S. Army Coast Artillery Reserve in June 1934, and then served two months of active duty with the 630th Coast Artillery at Fort Worden, Washington.
 In the spring of 1935, he applied for flight training under the Aviation Cadet Act, but he discovered that it excluded married men.
 Boyington had grown up as Gregory Hallenbeck, and assumed his stepfather, Ellsworth J. Hallenbeck, was his father.
 When he obtained a copy of his birth certificate, he learned that his father was actually Charles Boyington, a dentist, and that his parents had divorced when he was an infant.
-As there was no record of any Gregory Boyington ever being married, he enrolled as a U.S. Marine Corps aviation cadet using that name.
+As no record was found of any Gregory Boyington ever being married, he enrolled as a U.S. Marine Corps aviation cadet using that name.

 United States Marine Corps

 On June 13, 1935, he transferred to the U.S. Marine Corps Reserve.
 He returned to inactive duty on July 16.
 On February 18, 1936, Boyington accepted an appointment as an aviation cadet in the Marine Corps Reserve.
 He was assigned to Naval Air Station Pensacola for flight training.
-Boyington was designated a Naval Aviator on March 11, 1937, then transferred to Marine Corps Base Quantico for duty with Aircraft One, Fleet Marine Force.
-He was discharged from the Marine Corps Reserve on July 1, 1937, in order to accept a second lieutenant's commission in the Marine Corps the following day.
+Boyington was designated a naval aviator on March 11, 1937, then transferred to Marine Corps Base Quantico for duty with Aircraft One, Fleet Marine Force.
+He was discharged from the Marine Corps Reserve on July 1, 1937, to accept a second lieutenant's commission in the Marine Corps the following day.
 Boyington attended The Basic School in Philadelphia from July 1938 to January 1939.
 On completion of the course, he was assigned to the 2nd Marine Aircraft Group at the San Diego Naval Air Station.
 He took part in fleet problems off the aircraft carriers USS Lexington and USS Yorktown.
 Promoted to first lieutenant on November 4, 1940, Boyington returned to Pensacola as an instructor in December.